 The following information is based on the second edition of American Library Association’s Every Child Ready to Read®.
 Special thanks to Saroj Ghoting, early childhood literacy consultant.

 Early literacy (sometimes referred to as emergent literacy) is what children know about communication, language, reading, and writing before they can actually read and write.
-It encompasses all of a child’s experiences with conversation, stories (oral and written), books, and print.
+It is all of a child’s early experiences with language, stories, books, and print.

 Return to table of contents

 The aspects of early literacy can be described in different ways, using different terms.
 The basic information is the same.
-Here we have divided early literacy into six skills.
-Children need ALL of these early literacy components to be good readers.
+Here we have divided early literacy into five skills or components.
+Children need ALL of these early literacy components to be good readers, though they will not necessarily obtain them in a particular order.

 - Phonological Awareness: ability to hear and play with the smaller sounds in words